 7. Love Actually – Oh sure, I’ve read the hilarious criticism of this movie and I say NAY.
 This movie is the greatest.
 Of course, every time I watch I hope Laura Linney won’t answer that damn phone.
 She can still be a great sister AND find love!

 8. Fred Claus – Fred Claus would get a spot on this list for its depiction of the North Pole alone.

 9. How the Grinch Stole Christmas – The original animated version, of course.
 Also, it’s short so it’s a pretty great before bedtime movie that still gets everyone in bed at a reasonable hour.
 (As I revisit this post as a parent of a teen and tween, I’ll tell you that this movie is tops on my kids’ list because it gets the family time obligation over and done with quickly.

 10. Hallmark Countdown to Christmas – Are you a listener of our podcast?
 We have been reviewing Hallmark movies for a full year now on a weekly bonus episode of Long Story Short the Podcast!
 To be honest, this began as a “Wouldn’t this be funny” project, as Wendy had never before seen a Hallmark movie!
 And now here we are a year later!

 We are digging in on Countdown to Christmas movies right now!
 Give it a listen!

-Girls Gone Hallmark: Christmas in Tahoe – Long Story Short with Megan and Wendy: The Podcast
+Girls Gone Hallmark: Heart of the Matter – Long Story Short with Megan and Wendy: The Podcast

 11. *New addition* The Christmas Chronicles – This Netflix original is a new addition to our annual lineup.
 We love Kurt Russel as Santa.
 While we thing that the original is far better than the sequel, the sequel does boast a truly beautiful North Pole.